Tail Coverage Insurance (How EXPENSIVE Is It for a Physician?)

 What is Tail Coverage

 Tail Insurance, also known as Extended Reporting Period coverage, must be purchased when a physician has claims-made professional liability insurance coverage.
-Tail insurance covers the gap between when a physician leaves an employer and when the statute of limitations on filing a medical malpractice claims ends.
+Tail insurance covers the gap between when a physician leaves an employer and when the statute of limitations on filing a medical malpractice claim ends.

 How Much Does Tail Coverage Cost?

-Who Pays For Tail Insurance?
+Who Pays For Tail Medical Malpractice Insurance?

 The physician’s employment agreement will specify whether the physician or the employer pays for the tail insurance.
-This is a point of contention in many employment agreement negotiations with resources from both parties advocating for their position.
+This is a point of contention in many employment agreement negotiations, with resources from both parties advocating for their position.